henrikje/laebel/README.md

 - `net.henko.laebel.link.<key>.url`: The URL of the link.
 - `net.henko.laebel.link.<key>.label`: The title of the link.

+Finally, you can document the ports that are bound to the service.
+This is especially helpful when it is not a well-known port.

+- `net.henko.laebel.<port>.label`: A description of the purpose of the port.

+See the [full example](./examples/react-express-mysql/README.md) for examples on how to use these labels.

 ### Project metadata through environment variables

 Laebel also supports setting metadata for the project as a whole.